kortiz21/CPSC-386-Space-Invaders/README.md

 # Installation
 Clone the repository to your local machine.
-Install Pygame using 'pip install pygame'.
+Install Pygame using `pip install pygame`.
-Run the game using 'python game.py'.
+Run the game using `python game.py`.

 # How to Play
 Use the arrow keys to move the player's ship left, right, up, down.
 Press the space bar to fire missiles at the invading aliens.